 Clearly these abuses have gone on long enough for those who have been waiting for signs of reforms from inside the Iranian regime.Claims of moderation have been contradicted in word and deed by the regime in general, and by the Rouhani administration in particular, who eagerly embrace the above-mentioned executions and physical violence, describing them as “the law of God” and “the laws of the parliament, which belongs to the people”.

 However, the Iranian parliament belongs to no one other than the ruling theocracy, and the political victories for Rouhani’s faction were just victories of one hardline wing over another.
 All genuine reformists were ousted from the race long before the Iranian people had any opportunity to weigh in on the future of the country.
 Worse than that, years ago the staunch opponents of repressive theocracy and fundamentalism were ousted from the country altogether.

 On 9 July, many lawmakers from throughout the world, including hundreds of senior political dignitaries, parliamentarians, human rights and women’s rights activists, as well as religious leaders from the United States, Europe, and Islamic countries, will come together in Paris for “Free Iran”.
-This and their international supporters, for the cause of democracy and freedom, will highlight the continued suffering of the Iranian people at the hands of the mullahs’ regime.
+This major gathering of Iranians and their international supporters, for the cause of democracy and freedom, will highlight the continued suffering of the Iranian people at the hands of the mullahs’ regime.

 Our message is that the Iranian people cannot afford policies that avoid putting pressuring the regime regarding human rights.
 The economic growth and trade isn’t worth the pain and loss of life that persists under this regime.